MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-functions.md

 ## <a name="omp-set-num-threads"></a>omp_set_num_threads

-Sets the number of threads in following parallel regions, unless overridden by a [num_threads](openmp-clauses.md#num-threads) clause.
+Sets the number of threads in upcoming parallel regions, unless overridden by a [num_threads](openmp-clauses.md#num-threads) clause.

 ```
 void omp_set_num_threads(